|

 real scene stealers are the circus folk, though one could hardly call

+them heroes.
 Overall I think this show has a lot of heart and it will be

 interesting to see what lengths Vince will go to save his name and be